 Sample Collection, Summer 2013

 Two Chicago beaches, Montrose Beach (41.96675 / -87.63704) and 57th Street Beach (41.79072 / -87.57934), were selected as study sites given their relative equal proximity from city center and their varied qualities.
-No official permission was required to sample as the lake is a public water body.
+No specific permits or permissions were required for the water samples collected from the Chicago Lake Michigan nearshore waters.
 The recreational swimming area of Montrose Beach, from which samples were taken, is abutted to the north by the Montrose Beach dog park and to the south by the Montrose Harbor Marina.
 The beach located at 57th Street is located on the south side of the city and is used solely for swimming.
 Sampling was conducted at both sites within the recreational swimming areas.
-Water was collected from the surface at a distance from the shore such that the water level was approximately 1 m deep.
+Water was collected from the surface at a distance from the shore such that the water level was knee-height (approximately 0.5 m) deep.
 Four individual samples (4L each) were collected within a 5 m area from each site, the exception being on July 5th in which only three samples (4L each) were collected.
-This process was repeated every ten days from June 5th to August 14th, 2013.
+This process was repeated every ten days from June 5th to August 14th, 2013 (16 samples in total).

 Bacterial cells and viral particles were collected by filtering.
 The sample was first passed through sterile 0.45μm bottle-top cellulose acetate membrane filters (Corning Inc, Corning, NY) under vacuum to remove plant matter, sand, and debris, and eukaryotic cells.
 The process was repeated, using a 0.22μm polyethersulfone membrane filter (MO BIO Laboratories, Carlsbad, CA) to capture bacterial cells.
 Multiple filters were used per collection: the amount of water passed through each filter varied depending on the turbidity of the sample.
 To isolate viral particles a third filtration was conducted through a 0.10μm polypropylene filter (EMD Millipore Corp, Billerica, MA) using the Labscale™ tangential flow filtration (TFF) System (EMD Millipore Corp, Billerica, MA).
 Filtration was performed according to the manufacturer’s instructions.

-DNA extraction and sequencing
+Viral DNA extraction and sequencing

-Bacterial DNA was subsequently extracted from filters using the MoBio water blah blah kit, according to the manufacturer’s instructions.
-Viral DNA was extracted using the MO BIO Laboratories PowerWater® DNA Isolation Kit (Carlsbad, CA).
+Viral DNA was extracted from all 16 samples using the MO BIO Laboratories PowerWater® DNA Isolation Kit (Carlsbad, CA).
 The protocol recommended by the manufacturer was followed with the exception of an additional heat treatment at 70°C for 10 minutes prior to initial vortexing.
 DNA isolated from each of the individual samples for a given collection date/location was pooled together.
 Concentrations were verified using the Qubit® Fluorometer (Life Technologies, Carlsbad, CA).
 DNA was stored at -20°C in ultrapure water until sequencing.
+To test against putative bacterial contaminants within the viral sample, each extraction assayed via PCR targeting the 16S rRNA gene with the 63f (5′-AGGCCTAACACATGCAAGTC-3′) and 1087r (5’-TCGTTGCGGGACTTACCCC-3′) primer pair.
+None of the extracted DNA samples produced bands while the positive control (Escherichia coli C DNA) did suggesting that the DNA isolated was viral (results not shown).

-C DNA) did ) Sequencing was performed by Genewiz (South Plainfield, NJ), using the Nextera XT kit for Illumina MiSeq library preparation, according to manufacturer’s instructions n guidelines.
+Nine of the 16 samples (Table 1) were selected for sequencing given their high DNA concentrations without any additional processing (e.g. rolling-amplification or multiple displacement amplification).
+Sequencing was performed by Genewiz (South Plainfield, NJ), using the Nextera XT kit for Illumina MiSeq library preparation, according to manufacturer’s guidelines.
 The nine samples were multiplexed for a single run of paired-end reads.
+Over 15 million raw reads were generated; the raw fastq files can be found via NCBI’s BioProject database (Accession: PRJNA248239).

 Paired-end read assembly and contig assembly